lgblgblgb/xep128/README.md

 recently: mouse support, APU ("FPU"), SD card reader and soon limited wiznet w5300 emulation (Ethernet connection with built-in TCP/IP support).

+Z80 emulation is done with the nice z80ex Z80 emulator, which is a separated (not my!) project also with licence of GNU/GPL (so importing it into the repository of my emulator can't be a problem).
+Some Linux distribution indeed contains it, but I guess it's better in this way.